dmurfet/mf/README.md

 // The answer is a direct sum of two copies of the Koszul factorisation (y(1),y(1)^4)
 ```

-You can paste this directly into the Singular shell.
 For an explanation of the mathematics behind this code, see [Dyckerhoff-Murfet](http://arxiv.org/abs/1102.2957) and [Murfet](http://arxiv.org/abs/1402.4541).
 There is also extensive documentation within the libraries themselves, see `blow.lib`, `mfweb.lib` and `linkhom.lib`.